ioangogo/tint.net/README.md

 Other Versions
 --------------

-**OS X**: Will not happen as I can't find a feture in the display server to achive this, and my stance on apple hardware
+**OS X**: Will not happen as I can't find a feture in the display server to achive this, and my stance on apple hardware.
+Feel free to make your own version, I dont have a trademark on the name, but Im kindly asking you to link to this repo

-**iOS**: Never happening with my own code, as 1.
-Too expensive 2. iOS is to locked down for it to work for the larger market
+**iOS**: Never, as 1.
+Too expensive 2. iOS is to locked down for it to work for the larger market.

-**Linux**: Almost happening, just working out how x11 works
+**Linux and BSD**: Almost happening, just working out how x11 works

 **Android**: I NEED TO LEARN JAVA